 Checkout the Birds Gallery for images of some of our most iconic and beautiful species The Royal – Birds Gallery

-In 2020 Friends of the Royal have arranged some guided walks with birds as a focus, places are limited so be sure to register early.
+Every year Friends of the Royal have arranged some guided walks with birds as a focus, places are limited so be sure to register early.
 Go to the Guided Walks page to register.

 There are many self guided walks in the park that provide brilliant opportunities for birdwatching.